hex0punk/goRE/README.md

 ## Todo

  - Go doc
- - Create a new type of module that works on requests.
-Currently processors and inspectors work only on responses.
  - Add a fancy, interactive shell-like CLI.
  - Create more plugins for tasks such as:
      - Keep track of values such as user GUIDs and show alarms when certain conditions occur while you explore an application (helpful for finding IDORs).